revavxx/Phxnt0mWares-Stealer/README.md

 ## Introduction

 Welcome to Ph0xntomWare, a versatile software tool designed for educational and research purposes only.
 Please note that the creator of this program does not endorse or support any illegal activities.
-Use this program responsibly and understand that you are solely responsible for your actions.
+Use this program responsibly and understand that you are solely responsible for your actions

 ## Images